 I opened the account in December of 2011, and because of the genius of my accountant, was able to make the employee deferral portion before the end of the year, the deadline.
 Now I have until I file my business taxes to make the employer contribution.

 My goals for this account going forward are the same as they were with my old 401K, contribute the maximum each year.
-I’m going to speak to my accountant about doing more routine paychecks in 2012 so that I can contribute on a more routine basis vs all at the end of the year.
+I’m going to speak to my accountant about doing more routine paychecks in the future so that I can contribute on a more routine basis vs all at the end of the year.

 Do you use a Solo 401K?
 What do you like about the plan?